TV extras wanted: Filming for NBC pilot ‘Bluff City Law’ begins this month

-MEMPHIS, TN (WMC) - Now’s your chance to grace the silver screen.
+MEMPHIS, TN (WMC) - Now’s your chance to be on TV.
 Filming begins this month for a new NBC pilot set in the Bluff City.

 “Bluff City Law” follows a father-daughter law practice specializing in civil rights cases.
 Each week viewers will see them take on the toughest cases will navigating their complicated family relationship.